mpentler/adsb-flightalert/README.md

 * a string with the path to the aircraft.json file including trailing slash (like /run/dump1090-fa/ for example)
-* a tuple containing tuples of string pairs in the form: ("filter key", "search text") - note: area search needs a list and not a string.
+* a list containing tuples of string pairs in the form: ("filter key", "search text") - note: area search needs a list and not a string.

 An example script is provided to show how to use it with some